moneybabe/Enigma/README.md

 - 'A' is mapped to 'P' ultimately

 ### Remark
-Enigma is self-recipricol because of the reflector. <br />
+Enigma is self-reciprocal because of the reflector. <br />
 It means to decrypt the message, you need to configure the enigma machine the same way as the sender and input the cipher text, which will return the plain text.

 ## How to operate the python-coded Enigma